Muffty/hysteria/README.md

 **Hysteria** is a sandbox AI demo and simulation game.
 The player can dynamically modify a 3D world.
 Place obstacles, fire, items, and more. while observing agents trying to live their little lives and respond to your chaos.
-Agents react in real-time using multi-agent MCTS, striving to survive and avoid panic as the environment changes.
+Agents strive to survive and avoid panic as the environment changes.

 ---